dirkleas/miditoyz/help.md

 $ miditoyz merge --help
 Usage: miditoyz merge [OPTIONS] SOURCE DESTINATION

-  Merge source catalog into destination catalog, overwriting destination catalog songs with source catalog songs if there are any duplicates.
+  Merge source JSON catalog into destination JSON catalog, overwriting destination catalog songs with source catalog songs if there are any duplicates -- this is only merging JSON files, not the catalog database or user metadata.

 Arguments:
   SOURCE       Source catalog to merge into destination catalog.  [required]